Covid 19 coronavirus: Govt removed wage subsidy test despite warnings that strong companies would take it

 On March 23, the Government removed the cap, meaning the scheme was open to all employers.

-Separately, the documents show that the Government proposed that employers who took the subsidy in the initial scheme would only need to be paid 60 per cent of their regular salary.
+Meanwhile the Government flip flopped on how much businesses who took the subsidy had to pay staff.

-After an appeal from the Council of Trade Unions this was increased to 80 per cent.
+Initially, the Government proposed that employers who took the subsidy would only need to be paid at least 60 per cent of their regular wage or salary.

 In its initial format the Government expected the scheme would cost no more than $5.1 billion but over time as it was expanded the estimated cost rose to $12b.